mchaudhary22/I2GDS2024/micro_g1/README.md

 datasets download genome accession GCA_041080895.1 --output-dir/path/to/save
 ```

 **Note**: Use the following command to download the provided genome assemblies.
 The “datasets” CLI tool can be used for downloading the data when the assembly accessions are provided.
-The command script is in "01_data_download.sh", and the list of genomes is specified in "complete_genome_list.txt".
+The command script is in "01_data_download.sh", and the list of genomes is specified in "Genome_list.txt".

 <details>
     <summary>01_data_download.sh</summary>